372groupproject/milestones-team19-crehling16-jjrice/program/README.md

 ### mirroredRhombus.lg ###
 The file contains the procedure BACKWARDS :size that when invoked creates two rhombus with two sides the size of :size, drawn mirrored to each other.

+### diamond.lg ###
+The file contains the procedure DIAMOND :distance that when invoked creates a DIAMOND with sides of length :distance.

+### lotus.lg ###
+The file contains the procedure LOTUS :size that when invoked creates a 8 diamonds with sides of length :size.